 Since the COVID-19 pandemic, prenatal and antenatal care appointments have changed radically, and in-person visits have been significantly reduced.
 Instead of the previous model with in-person visits each pregnancy month, and then weekly visits during the last month for a total of about 8-14 visits, nowadays the number of prenatal in-person visits has been reduced by about one-half.
 You should find out if you can have telemedicine prenatal visits with your doctors instead of in-person visits.

 Learn more about the new prenatal care appointment model.

 In the second trimester, many in-person visits have been reduced and replaced by telemedicine visits.
 The most important in-person visit in the second trimester will be the anatomic ultrasound around 19-22 weeks of the pregnancy, and the glucose screen around 24-26 weeks.
 Expect your doctor to ask you a series of questions as well.
 Your doctor will want to know if you are still experiencing nausea if you are feeling baby movement and if you have been having any type of vaginal bleeding.
 As you can see, the second-trimester doctor visits help your doctor gauge how the pregnancy is progressing, but will also look for signs of needing additional testing.

 Aside from routine doctor visits during the second trimester, there are also several tests that are performed.
 Many of the tests and screenings conducted during your pregnancy are within the second trimester.
 It is important to talk to your doctor about what tests are pertinent during this time.

-- Glucose Screening: The glucose screening is done during the end of the second trimester and checks for health problems, expected issues with delivery and gestational diabetes.
+Glucose Screening: The glucose screening is done at the end of the second trimester, usually around 26-28 weeks of the pregnancy to screen for gestational diabetes.